 Shiv Sena should clarify over Chavan's statement: Fadnavis

+"The Shiv Sena should come out with a clarification over Chavan's remarks," Fadnavis said.
+Meanwhile, in an apparent reference to claims by some state BJP leaders that their political career was sabotaged from within, Kayande said, "the Sena did everything in open.

-Chavan has said that after the 2014 Assembly polls, Shiv Sena and NCP had approached him to form a coalition government to stop the BJP.
-But the Congress had rejected the demand immediately, Chavan told PTI in an interview on Sunday.
-Even after the Assembly election in 2019, Congress chief Sonia Gandhi was not ready for a coalition with the Uddhav Thackeray-led Sena but she relented after long deliberations, Chavan has said.
+We didn't sabotage leaders of our own party".
+Chavan told PTI in an interview on Sunday that after the 2014 Assembly polls, Shiv Sena and NCP had approached him to form a coalition government to stop the BJP, but the Congress had rejected the demand immediately.

+Even after the Assembly elections in 2019, Congress chief Sonia Gandhi was not ready for a coalition with the Uddhav Thackeray-led party but she relented after long deliberations, Chavan said.
 In November, the Shiv Sena, Nationalist Congress Party and Congress formed a coalition government in Maharashtra under the leadership of Thackeray.
-Asked what made the Congress join hands with the ideologically opposite Sena, Chavan said, "A similar situation emerged in 2014 as well.
-Then too, Shiv Sena and NCP had approached me to form a coalition government to stop the BJP.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)